“Take 2 hours after eating. Avoid exposure to sunlight while taking this medication.”

 Imagine seeking to successfully juggle many medications, from different doctors, taken at several times throughout the day, with assorted as well as perhaps even conflicting instructions.
 Welcome to the daily routine of a number of seniors, 36% of whom take up to five or maybe more prescription drugs simultaneously.

 Medication mismanagement for older adults is understandably widespread, and can result in serious results, making it important to create a strategy to make sure older adults stay safe and compliant with doctors’ prescribed medication regimens.
-These tips, from the companion care Baltimore team at Home With You Senior Care, are a good place to begin:
+These senior medication management tips are a good place to begin:

 - Keep prescriptions in one single secure, centralized location.
 Gather up all medications the senior takes on a consistent schedule, both over-the-counter and doctor-prescribed, and place together in a heavy-duty container.
 In most cases, the bathroom medicine cabinet is not a great storage area, given that the dampness and heat can impact specific prescriptions.
 If a certain medicine ought to be refrigerated, keep an empty bottle as a placeholder in the bin to function as a reminder.
 Keep the bin in a cool, dry location, safely beyond the reach of young children and pets.